Optional Arguments

 or -P

-to set the path to set the python version to execute.
+to set the path of the python version to execute.

-Use `--run-manifest` or `-r` to define the location of an alternate run manifest for the execution instead of the `RunManifest.csv` file output by the instrument.
-For information on corrected run manifests, see the [Run Manifest Documentation](/docs/run-manifest/#corrected-run-manifest).
+file output by the instrument.
+For more information on corrected run manifests, see the Run Manifest Documentation.

 --segmentation